Pentagon to roll back restrictions on land mine use

 "The policy that has been in place, limiting the use of this inherently indiscriminate weapon to the Korean Peninsula, was the culmination of nearly 30 years of incremental steps, taken by both Democratic and Republican administrations after extensive analysis and consultation, toward the growing global consensus that anti-personnel mines should be universally banned," Leahy wrote.

-Human Rights Watch also condemned the decision, saying it reverses years of incremental work to bring the United States in line with a 1997 international treaty banning the weapons.
+Human Rights Watch also condemned the decision, saying it reverses years of incremental work to bring the United States in line with the Ottawa convention.

 "Most of the world's countries have embraced the ban on antipersonnel land mines for more than two decades, while the Trump administration has done a complete about-face in deciding to cling to these weapons in perpetuity," said Steve Goose, director of the arms division at Human Rights Watch in the statement.
 "Using land mines, which have claimed so many lives and limbs, is not justified by any country or group under any circumstances."